This is how it works

 Registration at the public employment service in the country to which you have travelled is a precondition for your continued entitlement to Swedish unemployment benefit.
 You are therefore not able to claim Swedish unemployment benefit during the time you spend abroad if you travel to a country where you are unable to register at the local public employment service.
 This applies even if you have received a Certificate U2 issued by IAF.

-We therefore recommend anyone considering applying for a Certificate U2 for job applicants in another EU/EEA country to investigate the possibilities registering at the local public employment service in the country and at the location to which you intend to travel before you apply for the certificate.
+We therefore recommend anyone considering applying for a Certificate U2 for job applicants in another EU/EEA country, Switzerland, United Kingdom or Northern Ireland to investigate the possibilities registering at the local public employment service in the country and at the location to which you intend to travel before you apply for the certificate.

 We also encourage you to inform yourself with the travel information issued by the Ministry for Foreign Affairs about travel abroad and the Public Health Agency of Sweden’s advice, which are updated on an ongoing basis.
 See links below.

 How to apply